der-lolo/aquarea/README.md

 $ sudo ./cp210x-program -f eeprom.hex

+If you want - you can do a backup of the Original content.

 set the Baudrate in the 2102s eeprom Baudrate-Table (@1200Baud position) to 960

 $ sudo ./cp210x-program -p -F eeprom.hex -w --set-baudrate 1200:9E58,FE0C,1